 - Unlike both The Pianist and Schindler’s List, there’s no feel-good happy (or even hopeful) ending in Au revoir les enfants.
 Much like there was no happy ending for six million European Jews at that time.

 - More troublesome is Gaspard Manesse’s diffidence as Malle’s alter ego Julien.
-True, Manesse is initially supposed to come across as a snotty rich brat, but his maturation into a more compassionate individual was less convincing than it should have been because it wasn’t evidenced in the young actor’s face and manner.
+True, Manesse is initially supposed to come across as a snotty rich brat, but his maturation into a more compassionate individual was less convincing than it should have been because it wasn’t evidenced in the young actor’s expressions/manner.

 - As good as Raphael Fejtö is in the role, Bonnet is a problematic character in that Malle idealizes him a little too much: Bonnet is more introspective, more intelligent, more mature, more handsome, more everything that’s admirable than the school’s Catholic kids.
 In Au revoir les enfants, Bonnet is a boy, not a hero – but he’s a superior specimen all the same.